haskellcamargo/capy-tracker-api/README.md

 ```

 Please, note that our example is configured to run on port `3000` (the default one).
 Don't change it, now, ok?
+The API is under `/api` path.
+It's parameters are documented in [this project](https://github.com/haskellcamargo/capy-tracker).

 ## Features